|

 stability exceeds turbulence, system activity declines.
 Termination

-is not failure it is system truth.
-Fifth Principle Discrete Discontinuity, Analogue
+is not failure — it is inevitable system structural completion.
+Fifth Principle — Discrete Discontinuity, Analogue

 Appearance The

-Sovereign Machine operates through discrete, discontinuous system emergence
+Sovereign Machine operates through discrete, discontinuous, distributed system

 to internal observers (high-end system outputs), existence appears continuous